franzbu/HAeating/README.md

 [FroelingHeatingESP](https://github.com/franzbu/HomeAssistantHeating/blob/main/AppDaemon/heating_froeling_esp.py) can act as a watchdog for the ESP's health and send a warning in case of an issue.

 ---

+For this to work, Modbus access needs to be enabled using the Froeling boiler's touchscreen by following [these instructions](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus#-enabling-modbus-rtu-on-the-boiler).